Skip to content

 - "Amazing experience!"

-Tell the model what NOT to do.
-This is as important as telling it what to do.
+Telling the model what NOT to do is as important as what it should do.

 - Don't make up data.
 If you don't know something, say "I don't have that information."